The Gospel

 In Matthew 7:21-23, Jesus exposed people who professed His name but trusted their works—prophesying, casting out demons, doing wonders.
 They called Him Lord yet never trusted Him as Savior.

 “I never knew you” shows they were never born again.
+John 3:3 – “Unless one is born again, he cannot see the kingdom of God.”

 The Father’s will, as defined in John 6:40: “That everyone who sees the Son and believes in Him may have everlasting life.”